hoffmanick/fairos/research.md

   <div class="abtext2 begin2" id="comtext2">
     <h4>Annual Symposia<strong>.</strong></h4>
-    <p>We are meeting yearly in person to think together about implementing ethical open science in our data ecosystems, furthering all our aims.</p>
+    <p>We meet yearly in person to advance project aims, with focused time for group reflection on how to implement ethical open science in our data ecosystems.</p>
     <h4>Ethical Open Science Self-Reflection Survey<strong>.</strong></h4>
-    <p>Our self-reflection survey on our personal and institutional relationships to FAIR, CARE, and EOS have been guiding our subsequent actions.</p>
+    <p>We developed a self-reflection tool on our personal and institutional relationships to FAIR, CARE, and EOS to guide our subsequent actions.</p>
     <h4>Webinar Series<strong>.</strong></h4>
     <p>We provide a forum for experts in informatics and ethics to share their work with us.
 Click <a href="https://hoffmanick.github.io/fairos/webinarview" target="_blank">here</a> for more info.</p>
     <h4>Reading Group<strong>.</strong></h4>